RE3CON/1o11/README.md

 ## RE3CON changes:

-- Changed: Full freq range of BK4819 for TX and RX: 14MHz ~ 630MHz and 760MHz ~ 1879 MHz
+- Changed: Full freq range of BK4819 max. outside specs for TX and RX: Band 1: 14 MHz to 665 MHz and Band 2: 745 MHz to 1899,5 MHz.
-- Added: "ENABLE_TX_UNLOCK" function
 - Added: A 2nd ToneBurst 1050Hz and 1750Hz = PTT + Sidekey 1, PTT + Sidekey 2.
 - Changed: NOAA channels to first 10 PMR channels
 - Changed: Github Compiler arm-none-eabi-gcc to newer Version 11.3.Rel1 save some kb VS. latest Version and older Ver.
 10.3.1

+  ENABLE_TX_UNLOCK is now obsolete because 1o11 added it now too, renamed as ENABLE_TX_UNLOCK_MENU

 Use this firmware/code ENTIRELY at your own risk.
 This firmware is totally experimental, and at times will go completely tits up (break your radio).